omarsam/alx-low_level_programming/README.md

-This is the hello world leason
+This is th first low level programing trial